Ubikitina/ubikitina.github.io/_posts/2025-10-19-the-hidden-trap-of-iam-role-recreation.md

 ---
 layout: post
-title: The hidden trap of IAM Role recreation in Terraform: Understanding the AWS Unique Principal ID
+title: "The hidden trap of IAM Role recreation in Terraform: Understanding the AWS Unique Principal ID"
 permalink: /2025-10-19-the-hidden-trap-of-iam-role-recreation.html
 date: 2025-10-19
 ---

 # The Hidden Trap of IAM Role Recreation in Terraform: Understanding the AWS Unique Principal ID